 This drink dates back at least to 1964, as it’s included in the Old Mr. Boston de luxe Official Bartender’s Guide (28th edition) from that year.
 Coincidentally, 1964 was also the Year of the Dragon.

-Now a word about one of the drink’s more unique ingredients… Kümmel is a sweet, colorless liqueur flavoured with caraway seeds and cumin.
+Now a word about one of the drink’s more unique ingredients… Kümmel is a sweet, colorless liqueur flavored with caraway seeds and cumin.
 It’s most well-known in Northern Europe and should be generally available.
-If not, aquavit could be used as a substitute.
+If not, aquavit, a similarly flavored Nordic spirit, could be used as a substitute.